 Legal Representation for Victims of Hospital Infections

 Hospital-acquired infections are a serious problem that can have devastating consequences.
 Health care providers have a professional duty to patients to ensure they are treated in clean, safe environments.
-When this does not happen, patients may contract nosocomial infections, or more commonly, these are referred to as hospital acquired infections (HAI).
+When this does not happen, patients may contract nosocomial infections, or more commonly, these are referred to as hospital-acquired infections (HAI).

-Hospital infections often occur because surgeons, nurses or doctors failed to provide a sufficiently clean environment for their patients.
+Hospital infections often occur because surgeons, nurses, or doctors failed to provide a sufficiently clean environment for their patients.
 When medical professionals fail to follow applicable standards or follow approved medical procedures, patients may develop infections while staying at a medical facility.

-The Centers for Disease Control and Prevention (CDC) reports about 2 million people suffer hospital-acquired infections each year, with about 100,000 of those resulting in death.
+The Centers for Disease Control and Prevention (CDC) reports about 2 million people to suffer hospital-acquired infections each year, with about 100,000 of those resulting in death.
 An additional 1.5 million nursing home residents suffer a preventable infection during the course of their care.
 In fact, on any given day, 1 in 25 hospital patients suffer at least one healthcare-associated infection.

 Nosocomial hospital infections occur:

 In a health care facility where the patient was admitted for reasons other than the infection.

 Up to 48 hours after hospital admission.

 Up to 30 days after a surgical operation.